 Myth 6: Yippee!
 I have SPF now.
 That's all I need.

-So long, then.
-We will do a more in-depth piece on SPF in a short while.
-Till then, do make sure you fully understand and start following these safe sun practices.
+Until next time, make sure you fully understand and start following these safe sun practices.
 Questions?
 Do write in here: firstname.lastname@example.org